Back to: ASP.NET Core Tutorials For Beginners and Professionals

 Creating Details.cshtml View:

-Our previous article discussed the different ways to create Views in ASP.NET Core MVC Applications.
-Let us add a view with the name Details.cshtml within the Home folder, which is present inside the Views folder, as shown below.
+In our previous article, we discussed the different ways to create Views in ASP.NET Core MVC Applications.
+Let us add a view named Details.cshtml within the Home folder, which is inside the Views folder, as shown below.
 Once you add the Details view, your Views folder structure should look as shown below.

-Now open Details.cshtml file and then copy and paste the below code into it.
-As you can see in the below code, we directly access the string data from the ViewData without type casting.
-But while accessing the Student data from the ViewData, we are typecasting it to the appropriate Student type.
+Now open the Details.cshtml view and copy and paste the following code.
+As you can see in the code below, we directly access the string data from the ViewData without type casting.
+However, while accessing the Student data from the ViewData, we typecast it to the appropriate Student type.

 @{ Layout = null; } <!DOCTYPE html> <html> <head> <meta name="viewport" content="width=device-width" /> <title>@ViewData["Title"]</title> </head> <body> <h1>@ViewData["Header"]</h1> @{ var student = ViewData["Student"] as FirstCoreMVCWebApplication.Models.Student; } <div> StudentId : @student?.StudentId </div> <div> Name : @student?.Name </div> <div> Branch : @student?.Branch </div> <div> Section : @student?.Section </div> <div> Gender : @student?.Gender </div> </body> </html>

-Now run the application and navigate to the “/Home/Details” URL, and you will see the data as expected, as shown below.
+Now run the application and navigate to the “/Home/Details” URL.
+As shown below, you will see the data as expected.

-- Lifetime: The data stored in ViewData is available only for the duration of the current request-response cycle.
-It’s not meant for long-term data storage.
+- Scope: The data in ViewData only lasts for the duration of the current HTTP request.
+It’s reset for each new request, so it is not a mechanism for persisting data between requests, such as across redirects.

-I will discuss ViewBag in ASP.NET Core MVC in the next article with Examples.
-In this article, I try to explain ViewData in ASP.NET Core MVC Application with Examples.
+In the next article, I will discuss ViewBag in ASP.NET Core MVC with Examples.
+In this article, I will try to explain ViewData in ASP.NET Core MVC Application with examples.
 I hope this article will help you to understand ASP.NET Core MVC ViewData.

 Typo ‘intelligence’ to be corrected as ‘intellisense’